Giorgia Meloni: Political positions

-Some observers have described Meloni's political positions as far right, and have highlighted her campaign appearances with Rachele Mussolini.
+Some observers have described Meloni's political positions as far-right, and have highlighted her campaign appearances with Rachele Mussolini.
 In August 2018, Friedel Taube wrote in Deutsche Welle that "Giorgia Meloni has a long history in far-right politics".
 In a July 2022 interview with Nicholas Farrell of The Spectator, Meloni rejected descriptions of her politics as far right, calling it a smear campaign by her opponents and cited British conservative philosopher Roger Scruton as one of her influences.
 She has described herself as a mainstream conservative.
 Additionally, Meloni has been described as hard right, right-wing populist, and nationalist.

-Meloni has been described as being close to Viktor Orbán, the Prime Minister of Hungary and leader of Fidesz, and Rishi Sunak, the former British Prime Minister and Conservatives leader.
+Meloni has been described as being close to Viktor Orbán, the former prime minister of Hungary and leader of Fidesz, and Rishi Sunak, the former British prime minister and Conservatives leader.
 She has also been linked with the Vox political party in Spain, representatives of the Law and Justice party in Poland, and the Republican Party in the United States.
 Meloni has self-described her political party, Brothers of Italy (FdI), as a mainstream conservative party.
 She is in favour of presidentialism and supports changes to the Constitution of Italy.

 In June 2024, Meloni criticised the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]".
 According to Meloni: "Reducing polluting emissions is the path we want to follow, but with common sense."